tarantool/doc/doc/1.6/book/box/data_model.rst

 ..
 NOTE::

-   | The memtx engine makes only forced checkpoints.
+   The memtx engine makes only regular checkpoints with the interval set in :ref:`checkpoint daemon <book_cfg_snapshot_daemon>` configuration.

 See the :ref:`Internals <internals-data_persistence>` section for more details about the WAL writer and the recovery process.